 This book project builds on my experience as Guest Managing Editor of a recent and prominent Special Issue of Geochimica et Cosmochimica Acta.
-Multiple commissions were offered – the agreed publisher in this case is Springer Nature.
+The agreed publisher in this case is Springer Nature.

 Working title: Habitable Worlds and Sustainable Life on Earth and Beyond

 The envisaged chapters are outlined here.

 This advanced-level standalone reference book will have a strong yet multi-disciplinary planetary science focus pertaining to the pre-cursors of life and the origin(s) of habitable worlds.
 This book will also identify the usefulness of this knowledge for sustainability on Earth and ethical practices / legal constraints during the further exploration of space and potential development of civilsations on other worlds in future.
 All submitted works will be subject to rigorous peer review.
 Peer-reviewers are thanked in advance for the provision of their time and expertise.

 **Affordable access options for educators and students have been sought.

 **An international meeting broadly related to this effort is planned for 2022. (link)

 **Guidelines for chapter preparations and the benefits to authors / reviewers are summarised here.
 The publisher’s T1 template and instructions is here.
 Any further questions should be directed to me by email (address is below) and as soon as possible.

 To gain from a range of perspectives and to draw from many talent pools, multidisciplinary and diverse authoring teams have been strongly encouraged.
 Commitments from chapter authors include but are not limited to:

 - Zita Martins of Instituto Superior Técnico, Portugal.